 Let IT Bloom 2021 supports all educators of Digital Technologies, ICT and Digital Solutions.

-Run by educators, for educators, Let IT Bloom 2021 provides an opportunity to develop your capacity to teach in five themes:
+Run by educators, for educators, Let IT Bloom 2021 provides an opportunity to develop your capacity to teach:

 Learn from other educators, academics and industry, how to lead your class and school in the use of new technologies.

 Network with the Queensland community of IT educators, committed to improving computer education in our schools.

 Bring your family, and while you learn, you have an opportunity to start your spring break at Queensland’s Garden City, Toowoomba.